 - Recycling in asphalt road pavements

 - Re-use of tyre rubber in civil engineering applications (i.e. pavements, railways, roofing membranes)

-- Design and mechanical testing of modified bitumen for asphalt concrete and roofing membranes
+- Modification of bitumen for asphalt concrete and roofing membranes

 - Technology development for Railway trackbeds